How to Apply?

 • In the case of applicants who are already employed in the public sector, a letter confirming release of the applicant, if successful, from his/her duties by the relevant Public Service Commission for the term of the scholarship, is a requirement.

 Each application will be considered on a case-by-case basis.
-If your current study is aligned with an ACIAR Project and you have the support from a USP/FNU Supervisor and ACIAR Co-supervisor, you can apply.
+If your current study is aligned with a topic enlisted in the compendium and you have the support from a USP/FNU Supervisor and Co-supervisor, you can apply.

 A Selection Panel at each university, including representatives from ACIAR and the University of the Sunshine Coast (USC), has been established to review the applications received for each round.
 Applications will be assessed based on eligibility and merit.